department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <b>or</b>

 The person served before July 29, 1945, and
-- Was assigned to an area of immediate military hazard (as determined by the Secretary of Defense while in time of war or by a national emergency as declared by the president), <b>or</b>
+- Was assigned to an area of immediate military hazard (as determined by the secretary of defense while in time of war or by a national emergency as declared by the president), <b>or</b>
 - Served in the Philippine Islands on December 7, 1941, and continued to serve there until their death.

 </div>